 If the option is enabled then when a file is loaded or opened the file is first compiled with the Lisp command compile-file and then that compiled file is loaded with the load command.
 When the "Reload" button is pressed with this option enabled the value of t is provided as the optional parameter to the reload command which will cause it to also compile the file before loading.
-This option can be useful if one is using a Lisp which does not compile code automatically, but is not necessary when working with the standalone version of ACT-R since CCL (Clozure Common Lisp, the Lisp used to build the standalone) does compile functions automatically.
+This option can be useful if one is using a Lisp which does not compile code automatically and there is a significant amount of supporting Lisp code for the model.